gvwilson/sensibleadventures/bookster/bookster.md

 through the rope you were hanging on…  They must have been at it for hours.

 But something else was asking for her attention.
-Something about the vests the two men had been wearing…  "They're Hett!" she exclaimed, immediately adding, "At least, I think so."
+Something about their vests…  "They're Hett!" she exclaimed, immediately adding, "At least, I think so.
+They're wearing the same kind of clothes as Jaromir."

-Razi studied the mountainside thoughtfully.  "*La*, well, I think this deserves the captain's notice, don't you?"
+Razi studied the mountainside thoughtfully.  "*La*, I think this deserves the captain's notice, don't you?"

 "You see?"
 Thomas said approvingly to Razi.
 "I *told* you she'd be